Matcha Pastry Cream Recipe

 Step-by-Step: How to Make Matcha Pastry Cream

 - Boil the milk mixture.
 In a pot, combine the milk, matcha powder, vanilla extract, and sugar, then whisk until smooth.
 Bring the mixture to a boil, stirring occasionally.
+Carefully taste test if there’s enough matcha for your liking.

 - Temper eggs.
 When the milk mixture starts to bubble, remove it from the heat.
 Gradually pour a few tablespoons of the hot liquid into the yolk mixture, whisking constantly to avoid curdling.
 Repeat this 3 to 4 times until you’ve incorporated most or all of the milk, keeping the whisk moving throughout.